chef/chef-analyze/docs/REALISTIC-TEST-ENV.md

 54.212.196.10 ip-10-0-22-232.us-west-2.compute.internal
 ```

-You should be able to run `chef analyze report nodes --no-ssl-check --profile test`
+You should be able to run `chef analyze report nodes --no-ssl-check --profile ws-test`
 to generate reports from the test environment.